Mini Quilt of the Month, March: Masking Tape Quilt

 This is a great project if you've just started quilting and want to try your hand at a slightly more complicated block.
 There is nothing very difficult about it but the sewing needs to be fairly precise in order for all of the pieces to fit together neatly.
 It's kind of like a very fun and creative jigsaw puzzle.

-- 1/2 yard of a Kona Cotton in Coral for the binding
+- 1/2 yard of Robert Kaufman's Kona Cotton, Coral

 - A pencil